italia/spid-django/README.md

 Introduction
 ------------
-This is a django application that enable a SAML2 Service Provider, it enables a Single Sign On authentication through a SPID Identity Provider (SAML).
+This is a django application that provides a SAML2 Service Provider for a Single Sign On authentication through a SPID Identity Provider (SAML).

 Technical documentation on SPID and SAML is available at: https://github.com/italia/spid-docs and